 Muri Passing Clouds

-Danish brand Muri arrived in the UK in May after making waves on Copenhagen’s restaurant scene.
+Danish brand Muri arrived in the UK after making waves on Copenhagen’s restaurant scene.
 A food-friendly low-alcohol wine alternative, it’s made using a layered fermentation technique, producing nuanced flavours and aromas that will open up with time in the glass.
 Red wine drinkers will enjoy Nuala, but my summer selection is Passing Clouds, made from white currants fermented with Pichia kluyveri yeast and blended with quince kefir and jasmine tea.
 The aromatic floral nose is a delight – with notes of jasmine, orange blossom and beeswax, plus an undertone of russet apple – and the fresh, palate-cleansing acidity.
-Alc <0.5%
+JS Alc <0.5%

 £24/75cl, Gnarly Vines